michaelgpearce/shared_should/README.md

 ### Parameterizing Shares

 Shared functions can also be parameterized using block parameters.
 This can be done for shared setups, shoulds, and the setups and shoulds contained within a shared context.
-The value passed to the declared shared function is the return value of the initialization block.
+The value passed to the declared shared function is the return value of the <tt>with</tt> parameterization block.
 The below example parameterizes a shared setup.

     context "Book" do
         share_setup "for an in-stock book" do |rentable|